Basilar Thumb Arthritis

 Pain in the area of the joint is typical (see above diagram for location of joint).
 The pain can be mild, “achy” pain early on but can progress to severe pain that limits use of the hand.
 Activities that involve forceful grip or pinch often increase the pain.
 Patients with thumb CMC arthritis often have difficulty opening jars or bottles.
-Use of keys can be painful as well as pulling up heavy sheets while in bed.
+Use of keys can be painful as well as pulling heavy items around the home.
 A deformity may occur over time making it difficult to hold objects that have a large diameter.

 What treatment options are available?

 The physician will usually get an x-ray of the hand to confirm the diagnosis.
 Treatment often depends on the severity of the symptoms.
 In patients with mild symptoms, activity modification to avoid forceful pinch activities and occasional use of anti-inflammatory medications may be all that is required.
 If symptoms are more severe, splinting and cortisone injections can be used.
 In severe cases which do not improve with conservative treatments, surgery may be indicated.

 Surgery can be performed on an outpatient basis under regional anesthesia.
 Surgical techniques vary, but typically involve removal of the trapezium bone, placing a spacer where the bone was removed, and sometimes reconstructing the joint ligaments.
 The patient’s own tendons can be used for a cushion/spacer and to reconstruct the joint, if necessary.
 In some patients a fusion of the joint or joint replacement can be considered as an alternative to the above surgery.

 Although complications are rare, infection, blood vessel injury, nerve injury, continued pain and thumb deformity can occur after the surgery.